Building a Community-Focused, Cannabis Blockchain Platform

 Lastly, focusing on visibility and transparency within the cannabis supply chain, BLOCKStrain will provide a blockchain-based tracking system that gives growers and regulators the knowledge of where plants are at any given time in the gene-to-sale process.
 To do this effectively, the platform will integrate with all tracking / logging systems across the supply chain, and will take into account the jurisdiction’s regulatory framework.
 This approach will provide collaboration between all parties involved in the supply chain in order to communicate when issues may arise.

-The company has been doing a significant amount of work in ensuring that the platform can integrate with all modern or legacy ERP systems that too often are unable to ‘talk’ with each other.
+The company has been doing a significant amount of work in ensuring that the platform can integrate with all modern or legacy seed to sale and ERP systems that too often are unable to ‘talk’ with each other.
 Acting as a central source, or “smart-hub” for information, the BLOCKStrain platform will implement targeted efficiencies in the cannabis supply chain, reducing costs and time spent.

 In March 2018, WeedMD Inc. (TSXV:WMD), an Ontario-based licensed producer which has a robust and expansive library of genetics, announced that it had made a strategic investment in BLOCKStrain Technology Corp.
 As part of the agreement, WeedMD invested $500,000 and will be the first company to integrate the BLOCKStrain blockchain platform into its ecosystem.